QRL 2.0

 - Establish presence before mass migration from vulnerable chains

-- Direct support from the development team during testnet phase
+- Direct support from the development team during the testnet phase

 Quantum-Secure from Genesis